GoogleContainerTools/kpt-functions-catalog/functions/go/remove-local-config-resources/README.md

 <!--mdtogo-->

-This function provides a quick way for users to prune resources that they may have been working on locally and don't intend for Config Sync to pick up for validation and hydration.
+This function provides a quick way for users to prune resources that are only intended to work client-side.
+For example, it can be useful for Config Sync to avoid picking up client-side resources for validation and hydration.

 <!--mdtogo:Long-->